jellydn/blog/posts/til-40-how-to-set-up-folding-in-neovim.md

 ---
 date: 04/11/2023 9:08 PM +0800
 tag:
     - neovim
     - nvim
     - folding
     - ufo
     - preview
 author: Dung Huynh
-hero_image: ''
+hero_image: '/static/til.jpeg'
 title: 'TIL #40 - How to Set Up Folding in Neovim'
 description: How to setup folding on Neovim, including support preview the fold
 ---

+In this post, I will guide you through the process of setting up folding in Neovim using Nvim UFO (kevinhwang91/nvim-ufo) and fold-preview.nvim plugins.
+Follow the steps below:

 Step 1: Setup options

     -- UFO folding